 We asked 6 colleagues why they eat plant-based.
 They shared what motivates their eating choices, and why you should try it, too.

 Eating plant-based isn’t just about food; it’s a lifestyle choice.
 Cutting meat and other animal products out of your diet benefits animals, but it can also improve your health, it helps communities across the world, and it is better for the planet.
-Whether you’re trying Meatless Mondays or have fully cut animal products out of your diet, there are plenty of reasons to try eating plant-based.
 Here’s why we do it, and why you could, too.

 I started eating plant-based when I was 16 and never looked back.
 The thought of eating animals just rubbed me the wrong way.
 I quickly learned to sub tofu and beans for meat, and soy and later oat milk for dairy, so those were easy.
 Over the years, though, I have found it difficult to give up eggs and fish; they are my last animal products to go.
 The more I read about hens stuck in tiny cages and fish and bycatch caught in nets pulled from the ocean floor, the easier it’s getting to stop eating animals once and for all.

 More than two decades ago, an activist handed me a pamphlet about factory farming while I stood in line for the premiere of The Phantom Menace.
 I stopped eating meat immediately.
 Today, I adhere to a plant-based diet—I don’t eat any animal products, including eggs and dairy.
 There are so many reasons to eat plant-based, including the climate crisis, protecting ecosystems like the Amazon rainforest, and the human workers who are also exploited by the factory farming industry.
 All these reasons motivate me, but I’m plant-based most of all for animals.
 I don’t want animals to suffer for my benefit.